3% Raise Calculator

 3% Raise Questions

-Barely.
-With the current US CPI at approximately 3.2%, a 3% raise is technically just below inflation, meaning your real purchasing power is slightly declining.
+- Barely.
+With the current US CPI at approximately 3.3% (Bureau of Labor Statistics, March 2026), a 3% raise is technically just below inflation, meaning your real purchasing power is slightly declining.
 You are essentially treading water.
 To actually get ahead financially, you would need a raise above the inflation rate — so at least 4% or higher.
 If your employer offers 3%, it is worth understanding that this preserves your lifestyle but does not improve it.